NCAS-CMS/cfdm/docs/source/extensions.rst

 instances.

-To account for this, the external subclass can either commit to never updating such mutables in-place (which is can be acceptable for private quantities which are tightly controlled); or else include extra code that does deep copy such mutables when any deep copy (or equivalent) operation is called.
+To account for this, the external subclass can either commit to never updating such mutables in-place (which can be acceptable for private quantities which are tightly controlled); or else include extra code that does deep copy such mutables when any deep copy (or equivalent) operation is called.
 The latter approach should be